elmahio/documentation/docs/logging-heartbeats-from-azure-functions.md

 ```

 If your function code executes successfully, a `Healthy` heartbeat is created.
 If an exception is thrown, an `Unhealthy` heartbeat with the thrown exception in `Reason` is created.

+Be aware that configuring a function to run in an internal (like every hour for the example above) does not ensure that the function is executed exactly on the hour.
+We recommend to set the grace period for these types of heartbeats to 15-30 minutes to avoid heartbeat errors when the timed function is past due.

 ## Using a separate heartbeat function